lamorasjr/jornada-data-engineering/01-bootcamp-de-python/aula05/notas-de-aula.md

-# Aula 05 - Projeto 01: Leitura e Escrita de arquivos, lendo 1 bilhão de linhas
+# Module 05 - Projeto 01: Leitura e Escrita de arquivos, lendo 1 bilhão de linhas

-#### Desafio
+## Challenge
-* Clonar o repositorio do projeto [link.](https://github.com/lvgalvao/One-Billion-Row-Challenge-Python)
+* Clone the project repository link.
-* Rodar o código utilizando Pyenv, Poetry e VSCode
+* Run the code using Pyenv, Poetry, and VSCode
-* Instalar as dependencias
+* Install the dependencies
-* Conseguir rodar todos os testes também
+* Ensure all tests pass
-* Após isso, aplicar algum dos conteudos que vimos durante a aula (estrutura de * dados, type hint, estrutura condicional, try catch, funções etc) e propor uma * melhoria no projeto através de uma PR
+* After that, apply some of the concepts we covered in class (data structures, type hints, conditional * structures, try-catch, functions, etc.) and propose an improvement to the project through a PR.